bbauska/W3Cx-5of5/README.md

 13. cm.printContactsToConsole();
 </pre>

-As you can see, this is a very minimal version.
-It&apos;s always a good idea to start with very simple structures/classes, and a few methods.
+<p>As you can see, this is a very minimal version.
+It&apos;s always a good idea
+to start with very simple structures/classes, and a few methods.
 Then type the code on CodePen or JSBin and use the devtool console.
-Check that there are no syntax errors, that everything runs smoothly.
+Check that there are no syntax errors, that everything runs smoothly.</p>

-Here is the CodePen of this minimal version.
-Click on the CodePen label on the top right, and once in CodePen, open the console:
+<p>Here is the CodePen of this minimal version.
+Click on the CodePen label
+on the top right, and once in CodePen, open the console:</p>

-<b>Adding a method for sorting the list of contacts by name</b>
+<p><b>Adding a method for sorting the list of contacts by name</b></p>

-Do you remember the sort() method you can use on arrays?
-We saw it in modules 2 or 3.
+<p>Do you remember the sort() method you can use on arrays?
+We saw it in
+modules 2 or 3.
 Since our array contains objects, we must provide a callback for comparing two elements by name.
-Here is the code for the new sort() method we added to the ContactManager class:
+Here is the code for the new sort() method we added to the ContactManager class:</p>

 <pre>
 1.  sort() {